Skip to Content

 Furthermore, if you have any steaming device attached to your TV set, try detaching its cables and inserting them back firmly.
 Now check if the signals are coming from the device.

 Also, a few Toshiba TVs have two video inputs, and users often use one of them to insert the digital cable converter.
 In this case, your TV will not display any image on the screen.
-Therefore, use both the video inputs and see if this fixes the black screen problem.
+Therefore, use both the video inputs and see if this fixes the problem.

 Check HDMI cable